Chestnut Class - Year 6

 Topic Homework

 Each term, the children will be given a new ‘Independent Homework Grid’.
-This term it is themed around our topic: 'Into the Light'.
+This term it is themed around our topic: 'Law & Order'.
 In Year 6, there will be set ‘hand-in’ days at the bottom which is the minimum requirement.
 Each task should be taken from a different row and column.
 The amount of time a child chooses to spend on a project is up to them.
 Please focus on the presentation!

 Please see the homework grid and hand-in dates below.